aeshirey/probably/README.md

 * **Parallelization**.
 When possible, algorithms should be capable of being parallelized (ie, map-reduce of the core algorithm).
 This includes serialization of datasets.
 * **Common dependencies**.
 Minimize the dependency chain to reduce build times and binary sizes.

 **NOTE** that I did not write any of these algorithms - they are all implemented by other talented Rustaceans, the repositories for which are linked below.
-I have, however, added some functionality (serialization/deserialization, exposing new initialization functions, etc.).
+I have, however, added some functionality (serialization/deserialization, exposing new initialization functions, etc.), and I did implement the Rust version from C#.
 All source code is MIT-licensed.

 ## Using
 To use `probably` in your Cargo.toml: